ksu-hmi/STaRT/STaRT Roadmap.md

 ## Final Presentation

-[ ] Complete the slide deck
+[✔] Complete the slide deck

-[ ] Run at least 2 dry-runs of the presentation
+[✔] Run at least 2 dry-runs of the presentation

+[✔] Each team member take a screen shot of the presentation

-[ ] Present/video the PowerPoint presentation
+[✔] Present/video the PowerPoint presentation

+[✔] Copy link and provide screen shot in D2L

+[✔] Upload work products to Github